cluesurf/make.tree/readme.md

 - `till`: generating output

-At first this library is written in TypeScript mostly, until it can be ultimately rewritten in NoteTree Text itself.
-The `hack` folder contains stuff on finding dependencies which need to be resolved in the folder structure defined by the NoteTree spec, and for parsing the parser definitions.
+At first this library is written in TypeScript mostly, until it can be ultimately rewritten in TextTree Text itself.
+The `hack` folder contains stuff on finding dependencies which need to be resolved in the folder structure defined by the TextTree spec, and for parsing the parser definitions.
 Once we can parse the parser definitions, we can use the parser definitions to parse the "code" format.